 Currency risk is the risk that the value of net assets will fluctuate due to changes in foreign exchange rates.
-Relevant risk variables are generally movements in the exchange rates of non-functional currencies in which the Group holds financial assets and liabilities.
+Relevant risk variables are generally movements in the exchange rates of non-functional currencies in which the Company holds financial assets and liabilities.

-The Company has a diversified investment portfolio which significantly reduces the exposure to individual asset price risk.
+The Group has a diversified investment portfolio which significantly reduces the exposure to individual asset price risk.
 Detailed portfolio valuations and exposure analysis are prepared monthly and form the basis for the ongoing risk management and investment decisions.
 In addition, regular scenario analysis is undertaken to assess likely downside risks and sensitivity to broad market changes, as well as assessing the underlying correlations amongst the separate asset classes.

 Exposure to interest risk is limited as the underlying credit assets are typically fully amortising with a maximum maturity of five years.
-Furthermore, the Company's Credit Facilities charge a floating interest rate to the Portfolio Companies.
+Furthermore, generally the Group's Credit Facilities include a floating interest rate component to the Portfolio Companies to account for an increase in interest rate risk and they also have a set floor in the instance that interest rates were to drop.